TsebMagi/SealsOfFate/README.md

 * Skills and ranged attacks
 * Status Effects
 * Basic loot system
+* Fast, Medium, and Slow speeds, where faster creatures can take turns more often.

 ### Long Term

 * Hat-based class system
 * Lore books
-* More puns than good taste really would reccomend
+* More puns than good taste really would recommend
 * Boss enemies
 * Multiple Levels
 * Much more!